 Services are limited to those described above.
-Animals evaluated through the preventive health clinic.
-Evaluation for other stable disease conditions may be performed through the preventive health clinic.
+Animals evaluated through the preventive health clinic are only approved for testing and treatment offered through the preventive health clinic.
 Evaluation for other stable disease conditions may be performed through the preventive health service at the discretion of the attending veterinarian as long as that condition has been previously documented in the medical record.
 Complex cases or patients that have experienced a change in status will require a regularly scheduled appointment through the appropriate service area.
 For example, if your pet is on thyroid supplementation for hypothyroidism, refills and monitoring can be obtained through the preventive health clinic.
 But if your previously stable hypothyroid dog now has an inguinal mass to be evaluated an appointment through the small animal internal medicine service is required.
 Care guidelines regarding wellness and life stages follow AAHA and AAFP guidelines and should be reviewed by small animal medicine students prior to participating in the preventive health clinic.